spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 app.use(compression());
 ```

-* Let the students know they've done a great job so far, and answer any questions before their break.
+* Answer any questions before proceeding to break.

 ### 11. BREAK (15 mins)

 ### 12. Instructor Do: Image Compression (10 mins)

+* Ask the class the following question(s):

+* Have you ever gone to a site and experienced slow image loading times?

   * Images are one of the most used assets on the web.
 They are everywhere, and there are more than you can imagine.

-* Images are a huge culprit in slowing down web loading times.

-* Ask the class:

-  * Have you ever gone to a site and experienced slow image loading times?

-  * Most will say yes.
-This is normally due to oversized images or high resolution images being downloaded and taking time.
+  * This is normally due to oversized images or high resolution images being downloaded and taking time.
+Images are one of the main culprits in slowing down web loading times.

-* Follow up with:

 * How might we be able to fix the problem of images that are too large?

   * We can use a concept called *Image Compression*.
 For the purposes of our course we are going to talk about *Lossy Image Compression*.

+* What do we mean by "lossy" image compression?

   * What lossy image compression basically means is that some of the image data is lost during compression.
 Once an image has used lossy compression, you cannot reverse the process due to this loss of data.
 The data lost will normally result in almost unnoticeable changes in image quality most of the time.

-* Open

 ### 13. Student Do: Image Compression (10 mins)